visserle/AnkiOps/README.md

 ### Synchronization

-AnkiOps has two sync commands, which make one side match the other:
+AnkiOps has two sync commands:

-- `ankiops af` (anki to files): After editing notes, tags, or decks in Anki, and
+- `ankiops af` for syncing Anki to files, and
-- `ankiops fa` (files to anki): After editing Markdown decks, media, or note types.
+- `ankiops fa` for syncing files to Anki.

-Both sync operations create, update, move, and delete managed notes, and handle media files and note types.
+Each command applies changes from one side to the other.
+Both operations create, update, move, and delete managed notes, and handle media files and note types.
 Before syncing, an automatic Git snapshot is created.

+### LLM Integration

 ### Add-On

 For basic usage, you can use AnkiOps without the add-on.
-The add-on enables AnkiOpsConnect, which AnkiOps needs for operations related to sharing.
+The add-on enables AnkiOpsConnect, which AnkiOps needs for operations related to collaboration.
 If you do not want to install the add-on, you can use AnkiOps with AnkiConnect (AnkiOpsConnect is twice as fast though).

 Another feature of the add-on are the toolbar buttons for `af` and `fa`: